randommm/rabbitmq-website/site/oauth2.md

 ### <a id="token-expiration" class="anchor" href="#token-expiration">Token Expiration and Refresh</a>

-On an existing connection the token can be refreshed by the [update-secret](https://rabbitmq.com/amqp-0-9-1-reference.html#connection.update-secret) AMQP 0.9.1 method.
-Please check your client whether it supports this method.
-(Eg. see documentation of the [Java client](https://rabbitmq.com/api-guide.html#oauth2-refreshing-token).)
+On an existing connection the token can be refreshed by the [update-secret](./amqp-0-9-1-reference.html#connection.update-secret) AMQP 0.9.1 method.
+Please check your client whether it supports this method (e.g. documentation for the [Java client](./api-guide.html#oauth2-refreshing-token)).
 Otherwise the client has to disconnect and reconnect to use a new token.

 If the latest token expires on an existing connection, after a limited time the broker will refuse all operations (but it won't disconnect).